 Section 3 The Club shall not be conducted or operated for profit and no part of any profits or remainder or residue from dues or donations to the Club shall inure to the benefit of any member or individual.

 Section 4 The members of the Club shall adopt and may from time to time revise such bylaws as may be required to carry out these objectives.

 Section 1 Types of Membership: There shall be three (3) types of membership open to all who subscribe to the purposes of the Club and meet the eligibility requirements described on Section 3 of this article.

 Active: An active member is entitled to vote and hold office.
-An active member assists at practices he/she attends, and satisfies the membership responsibilities described in Section 5 of this article.
+An active member assists at practices/classes he/she attends, and satisfies the membership responsibilities described in Section 5 of this article.
 There are three sub types of Active members: Single membership, Family membership (two or more people residing in the same household), Junior membership (18 years old and under).

 Contributing: A contributing member will meet all the requirements of an active member and will in addition instruct classes for consideration both practical and financial as determined by consensus of the Board of Directors and the Training Committee.